RatherBeExploring/ratherbeexploring.github.io/_posts/2025-02-09-rovaniemi-to-helsinki-by-overnight-train-aboard-the-santa-claus-express.md

 layout: post
 title: "Rovaniemi to Helsinki by Overnight Train: Aboard the Santa Claus Express"
 date: "February 9, 2025"
+description: "With an entire compartment just for you and your party, Finnish sleeper trains are private and comfortable—but at a price that can be a lot higher than flying."
 image: vrfeatured-min.JPG
 ---